 Part of the problem with losing the full build is we also lose essential work products of the build.
 First, we lose the concept of full application and application releases based on a ‘build number.’
-We cannot track the application’s supply chain or the changes without the build.
+Without the build, we cannot track the application’s supply chain or the changes.

 In addition, we lose the application’s Software Bill of Material and Difference Reports.
 Your microservice pipeline still needs to understand the application and its changes.
 You cannot easily see how an application release is packaged with microservices.
 Without an application package, how do we even know what version of the software the end-users are using?

 Developers, DevOps Engineers, and SREs have less control over the services their applications consume.
 They are not making those supply chain decisions at build time.
 A Kubernetes microservice architecture takes dynamic linking to an entirely new level.
-SBOMs and impact are harder to track.
+SBOMs (Software Bill of Materials) and impact are harder to track.

 In monolithic pipelines, most companies manage just the application binaries.
-Changes to the infrastructure and database usually are not included in the continuous delivery process.
+Infrastructure and database changes are usually not included in the continuous delivery process.
 Something or someone else manages those pieces.

-I’ve said it before, parts are parts.
+Parts are parts.
 In our new cloud-native approach, an application stack includes all the services they consume.
-Those services could have a domain layer, data layer, and infrastructure layer.
+Those services could have a domain layer, a data layer, and an infrastructure layer.
 Our microservices pipeline must consider the management of the entire stack, not just the application layer.